mastodon/documentation/content/en/admin/config.md

 #### `GITHUB_API_TOKEN`

-Used in a rake task for generating AUTHORS.md from Github commit history.
+Used in a rake task for generating AUTHORS.md from GitHub commit history.